lob/lob-typescript-sdk/.github/Contributing.md

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

+## All Code Changes Happen Through Pull Requests
+Pull requests are the best way to propose changes to the codebase.
+We actively welcome your pull requests:
+`Note: most of the code in this repo is generated, upon approval the change will be made in the genrator and propogate to this repo on following release`

+# (TODO: FILL IN)

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.